Lawmakers and lobbyists cling to status quo to maintain power, delaying climate-change mitigation and ignoring the consequences

 For nearly a decade the Allens Avenue metals recycler has contaminated the Providence River and upper Narragansett Bay with polluted runoff and fuel from derelict vessels the company has no business storing.
 While the business ignores cease-and-desist orders and state law, Rhode Island addressed the problem with little urgency.

-The 6-acre property, a heavily polluted site taxpayers already helped clean up once, originally became contaminated between 1979 and 1989, when state officials failed to regulate the computer and electronics shredding facility operating there.
+The property, a heavily polluted site taxpayers already helped clean up once, originally became contaminated between 1979 and 1989, when state officials failed to regulate the computer and electronics shredding facility operating there.
 The waterfront site has tested positive for toxins such as polychlorinated biphenyl, a carcinogen commonly used in electronics.

 The ponds that supply the Newport Water System and its nearly 15,000 service connections with drinking water are impaired.
 The reservoirs experience frequent algae and cyanobacteria blooms, because the raw, untreated water in the system’s nine reservoirs is polluted by elevated levels of phosphorus and other contaminants.